 My name is [name] and I am a [job title] for [company name with link to website].
-I have extensive experience in this subject because [put here why you are qualified to respond].
+I have extensive experience in [specific subject} because [put here why you are qualified to respond].

-In reference to your query on [subject], I can [answer query requirements].
+In reference to your query on [subject], I think [answer query requirements].

 Let me know if you need any more information!
 I am happy to speak with you more about [topic].